 Thank you for your interest in our EMT program.
-Registration for our Fall 2022 course is closed.
-Our next course is scheduled for Fall 2023.
+Registration for our Fall 2023 course is full.
+Our next course will be offered Fall 2024.

 Unified Fire Authority EMT Course Information